Baton Rouge's #1 lifestyle magazine since 2005

 5. Order a cold dish.

 When the summer temperatures start to rise, piping hot dishes like warm pastas and soups might sound less enjoyable to some.
 Luckily, many Baton Rouge eateries have some cold plate options to chow down on.
-Try dishes that are best served cold like ceviches from Blue Corn Modern Mexican, the Chilled Seafood Tower from Beausoleil Coastal Cuisine, poke from Soji Modern Asian and so many more.
+Try dishes that are best served cold like ceviches from Blue Corn Modern Mexican, chilled seafood from Beausoleil Coastal Cuisine, poke from Soji Modern Asian and so many more.